Fittonia Plant Care: Learn How To Grow Nerve Plants

 Pinterest Hidden Image

-The Fittonia argyoneura plant also known as the nerve plant is a lovely tropical houseplant that grows in USDA hardiness zone 11.
+The Fittonia argyoneura plant, also known as the nerve or mosaic plant, is a lovely tropical houseplant growing in the USDA hardiness zone 11.

 Fittonia does well in terrariums, hanging baskets, and on desks and tabletops.